 - SAIT, as an employer, shall ensure, as far as is reasonably practicable, the health and safety of its workers and of others, including students, who may be affected by the work

-- SAIT, as an employer, shall ensure that its workers and others at SAIT, including students, are aware of their responsibilities under the Alberta Occupational Health and Safety Act, Regulation, and Code.
+- As an employer, SAIT shall ensure that its workers and others at SAIT, including students, know their responsibilities under the Alberta Occupational Health and Safety Act, Regulation, and Code.

-The Board of Governors of SAIT is responsible to protect the health and safety of all employees, students, contractors, and visitors that make up our community.
+The Board of Governors of SAIT protects the health and safety of all employees, students, contractors, and visitors that make up our community.

-Senior executives and management are responsible to provide resources necessary to fulfill legislative responsibilities and HSEMS policies and practices.
+Senior executives and management are responsible for providing resources necessary to fulfill legislative responsibilities and HSEMS policies and practices.

 All SAIT employees are responsible to comply with the requirements of the Alberta Occupational Health and Safety Act, Regulation and Code and with SAIT HSE policies and procedures as outlined in the HSEMS.

 SAIT Health, Safety and Environmental (HSE) Committees are responsible to:

 - assist management, workers, students and contractors in completing incident investigations, workplace inspections and hazard assessments;

 - review any changes in programs and procedures that may have an impact on the health and safety of employees or on the environment.